-A person can either chant 108 Mantra’s or a Mala daily.
+A person can either chant Mrityunjaya Mantra 108 times or a Mala daily.
 108 is important because it has a great mathematical calculation.
 108 is the multiplication sum of 12 and 9.
 12 here refers to Zodiac Signs and 9 refers to planets.
-When a human chants this Mantra for 108 times all his planets and zodiac signs instead or making ups and downs in life come on track and stay calm and because of their changed nature human life settles again.
+When human chants this Mantra for 108 times all his planets and zodiac signs instead of making ups and downs in life come on track and stay calm.

 6. The kundalini mantra for protection

 Aad Guray Nameh